 In addition to the general prohibitions against insider trading and tipping, certain insiders with regular access to material, nonpublic information may only trade in Equifax securities during specified trading windows and/or pursuant to pre-clearance and reporting requirements.
-In addition, Equifax officers and Section 1b reporting persons may only purchase or sell Equifax securities pursuant to a Rule 1065-1 trading plan that has been approved by the Office of Corporate Secretary.
 You will be notified by the Office of Corporate Secretary if you are subject to these additional restrictions.

-Covered insiders
+Covered Insiders

 The concept of "insider" is broad.
-It includes all Equifax employees, officers and directors, as well as their family members, friends and other related parties.
+It includes all Equifax employees, officers and directors, as well as their family members and other related parties.
 It also includes other persons (including consultants, accountants, legal counsel and other advisors) who are not employed by Equifax but who have access to material, nonpublic information about the Company.

-Insider trading is a serious crime
+Insider Trading is a Serious Crime